-But you don’t have to wait for a specific date or week to save big bucks.
+Retailers across the country offer special deals in early May to honor educators on National Teacher Appreciation Day.
+But you don’t have to wait for a specific date (or Teacher Appreciation Week) to save big bucks at stores that give teacher discounts.
 You can get great deals all year round—if you know where to look.

-Spector’s first experience with discounts for teachers came by accident.
+Debra Spector, who has taught kindergarten through sixth grade in California, says her first experience with discounts for teachers came by accident.
 As she chatted with a clerk at J. Crew, she happened to mention that she was a teacher.
 The clerk told her that the company gives all teachers (and college students) a 15% discount when they show valid school ID at checkout.

 Apple’s discounts on computers and Apple software are available to faculty and staff of K-12 schools and to college students, professors, faculty and staff.
 There’s also a section of discounts for schools.
-Learn more about Apple in Education educator deals at apple.com.

 When you need paper, binders, folders, copies, laminated pages, and other office supplies and printing or copying services, check your favorite store’s special offers for teachers.
 For example, the NEA Office & Classroom Supplies Program offers special educator discounts and perks.

 Also, search our NEA Discount Marketplace for available cash-back offers by selecting the “Office Supplies” section of the navigation menu.

 Updates on educator programs from Barnes & Noble and The Container Store

 Barnes & Noble changed its membership structure in mid-April 2023, eliminating the Educator Discount Program.
 However, a representative of the company says that existing active members of the educator program at the time of the membership change would be eligible to receive one year of Premium Membership free of charge.
 Check your online Barnes & Noble account for details, or visit your local store for assistance before October 31, 2023.